 Butylparaben, the most common preservative, also causes bleaching.

 Octinoxate (Ethylhexyl methoxycinnamate) is another filtering agent proven to cause coral bleaching.

 4-methylbenzylidene camphor (4MBC) is another chemical to avoid.
 It is allowed in Europe and Canada, not in USA or Japan.

-The Haereticus Environmental Laboratory researches the effects of sunscreens and other personal care ingredients on coral reefs and on other ecosystems and wildlife.
-Their list of ingredients that they consider to be environmental pollutants includes:
+The Haereticus Environmental Laboratory researches the effects of sunscreens and other personal care ingredients on coral reefs, other ecosystems and wildlife.
+The list of ingredients that they consider to be environmental pollutants includes:

 Any form of microplastic sphere or beads.